Tuesday, June 18, 2013

 Or the enticing signs for B and Bs along the way.

-Sometimes taking the road less traveled leads you right past the bus without realizing and you make wonderful discoveries.
+Sometimes taking the road less traveled leads you past the bus without realizing and you make wonderful discoveries.

 Like this little shop of Frederic Desessard, full of miniature tableaux.